ansible/awx/docs/collections.md

 ## Collections

-AWX supports using Ansible collections.
-This section will give ways to use collections in job runs.
+AWX supports the use of Ansible Collections.
+This section will give ways to use Collections in job runs.

 ### Project Collections Requirements

-If you specify a collections requirements file in SCM at `collections/requirements.yml`, then AWX will install collections in that file in the implicit project sync before a job run.
+If you specify a Collections requirements file in SCM at `collections/requirements.yml`, then AWX will install Collections in that file in the implicit project sync before a job run.
 The invocation is:

 ```
 ansible-galaxy collection install -r requirements.yml -p <job tmp location>
 ```

-Example of tmp directory where job is running:
+Example of `tmp` directory where job is running:

 ```
 ├── project